 Modern life is busy.
 I often feel like the proverbial one-woman band, simultaneously beating a big bass drum, while blowing into a horn, and kicking my legs in the air.
 Most of my days are spent on overdrive and there are moments when I find myself suddenly wondering… when the (bleep) did I last eat..?
 I am STARVING.
-Although I do occasionally succumb to the lure of ordering out, eating out, or even (*gasp*) picking at food I just know I shouldn’t, here are some ideas for things you can throw together that won’t compromise your low sodium diet.
+Although I do sometimes succumb to the lure of ordering out, eating out, or picking at food I just know I shouldn’t, here are some ideas for speedy stuff that won’t compromise your low sodium diet.

 Not just for kids anymore, and not just with jelly either.
 Keep a jar of unsalted peanut butter on hand – always.
 It is incredibly healthy, filling, and goes with all sorts of things.
 Even smoothies!
 Pair it with preserves, honey, sliced banana, low sodium bacon (cooked of course), granola, you name it.
 Along the same lines, always keep a supply of unsalted rice cakes (yes, I know they taste like coasters but they do make a good base for PB and more), as well as unsalted matzoh on hand.
 I either freeze homemade salt-free bread for emergencies, or many markets nowadays sell salt-free loaves that also freeze beautifully.
 Which brings me to…